Nickatak/twitter-clone/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Write new tests for your new feature.
+6. Run tests (See: [testing](#Testing)) and make sure they all pass.
-5. Open a Pull Request
+7. Open a Pull Request

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License, version 2.0.
 See `LICENSE.txt` for more information.